franckalbinet/my-drl-udacity-nanodegree/8-p1-navigation/Report.md

 ## II.
 Learning algorithms
 <a id="learning-algo"></a>

+The goal of this project is to implement value-based Deep Reinforcement Learning algorithms in order to solve Unity Bananas' environment.
+We have at our disposal a series of algorithms from Deep Q-network (DQN), double DQN, Prioritized Replay DQN, Dueling DQN, ...

+Our approach consists in:
+1. re-use Vanilla DQN with hyperparameters used to solve OpenAI Gym Lunar Landing environment;
+2. based on visual observation of agent's behaviour during learning, guessing more optimal hyperparameters;
+3. explore more systematically hyperparameters space to find out "best parameters";
+4. implement one of the improved version of DQN (Double DQN in our case).

 ### II.1 Vanilla DQN with default parameters
 <a id="vanilla-dqn"></a>

+We first implemented a Vanilla DQN approach with the followin agent and DQN hyperparameters:

 ```

+n_episodes=2000
+max_t=1000
+eps_start=1.0
+eps_end=0.01
+eps_decay=0.995
 ```

 <img src="img/dqn-default.png" width="400" />